MHVali/Noise-Substitution-in-Vector-Quantization/README.md

 - `NSVQ.py`: contains the main class of Noise Substitution in Vector Quantization (NSVQ)
 - `train.py`: an example showing how to use and optimize NSVQ to learn a Normal distribution
-- `plot_training_logs.py`: plots the training logs (which was saved druring execution of "train.py") in a pdf file
+- `plot_training_logs.py`: plots the training logs (which was saved druring execution of "train.py") in a pdf file Due to some limitations of TensorBoard, we prefered our own custom logging function (plot_training_logs.py).

 # **Important: Codebook Replacement**